zz2liu/RnaSeq-HpcPipelines/README.md

     ```sh
     tmux
     ```
-    We are using tmux for access to your working processes after you disconnect from the cluster.
-See my brief introduction to tmux in [FAQs](#faqs).
+    We are using tmux primarily to keep your working processes running after you disconnect from the cluster.
+For more 'advanced' usage like tabs and panes, see my brief introduction to tmux in [FAQs](#faqs).
 - To run one of the pipelines, request an interactive computing node with 8 CPUs and 32Gb Memory:
     ```sh
     srun --pty -p interactive -c8 --mem-per-cpu=4000 bash